sjl/learnvimscriptthehardway/introduction.markdown

 Before reading this book you should be comfortable using Vim and know what terms like "buffer", "window" and "insert mode" mean.

-The book is divided into three sections:
+LVSTHW is divided into three sections:

 * The first covers basic Vim commands that you can use in your `~/.vimrc` file to customize Vim quickly and easily.